Roasted Carrot and Fennel with Harissa, Black Lentils and Yogurt

 Flaky sea salt, to garnish

 1. Preheat oven to 300°C. Scrub carrots well and slice them in half lengthwise.
 Slice fennel lengthwise into 1 inch sections.
 Peel and slice red onion into eights.
-Place carrots and fennel into a bowl and toss with 1 TB olive oil.
+Place carrots and fennel into a bowl and toss with 1 Tbsp olive oil.
 Place on a sheet and separate the two vegetables.
 Sprinkle salt and pepper on both the fennel and the carrots and then sprinkle the tsp of harissa powder on the carrots only.
 Place in the oven to roast for 25-35 minutes until tender and charred around the edges (the fennel and onions may take longer than the carrots, so remove carrots first if necessary).
 Remove from oven and let cool.
-Toss the red onion with the other TB of olive oil and place on the same pan as the carrots and fennel were.
+Toss the red onion with the other Tbsp of olive oil and place on the same pan as the carrots and fennel were.
 Bake on the same heat for 15 minutes then remove from oven.

 2. While the vegetables are roasting, cook the lentils.
 Wash lentils well, drain and rinse until water runs clear.
 Place in medium saucepan and cover with just over a cup of water.
 Bring to a boil, reduce to simmer and cook covered for about 15 minutes.
 Add about a half teaspoon of salt, stir and continue to simmer covered, until the lentils are tender, about 5 more minutes.
 Drain and rinse.
 Stir in olive oil and season to taste.